 Financial Literacy among the Young

-financial-literacy, age, gender, financial-knowledge, family, consumer-finances
+financial status and behavior, general population, financial-literacy, age, gender, financial-knowledge, family, consumer-finances

 We examined financial literacy among the young using data from the 1997 National Longitudinal Survey of Youth.
 We showed that financial literacy is low among the young; fewer than one-third of young adults possess basic knowledge of interest rates, inflation, and risk diversification.
 Financial literacy is strongly related to sociodemographic characteristics and family financial sophistication.
 Specifically, a college-educated male whose parents had stocks and retirement savings is about 50 percentage points more likely to know about risk diversification than a female with less than a high school education whose parents were not wealthy.
 These findings have implications for consumer policy.

 Lusardi, Annamaria; Mitchell, Olivia S.; and Curto, Vilsa, "Financial Literacy among the Young" (2009).
 Financial Education Delivery.
 13.